 Maybe you are a keen survivalist… or maybe even one of the ever growing numbers of preppers?
 If you don’t know what a prepper is a quick scout around the multitude of prepping and SHTF websites around today will fill you in with the details.
 In brief though a prepper is someone who spends time preparing for all eventualities.
 The next world war, the apocalypse, Zombieland, serious terrorist attack, you name it really.

-A survival bow is a designed to fit with the requirements of these people and more and in this article we’re going to take you through our top picks for 2017 and give you our winner.
+A folding survival bow is a designed to fit with the requirements of these people and more and in this article we’re going to take you through our top picks and give you our winner.